For those of you wondering where to go in Japan...! Recommended tourist spots all over Japan

 Photo by Minori Takeuchi

-Itsukushima, commonly known as Miyajima, is a place where the island itself has been worshiped as a god since ancient times.
+Itsukushima, commonly known as Miyajima, is a place where the island itself has been worshipped as a god since ancient times.
 Miyajima is home to the famous Itsukushima Shrine, which was built over 1,400 years ago.
-It is said that it was built in the sea to avoid damaging the sacred land of the island.
+It is said that it was built in the sea in order not to damage the land of the sacred island.

-Itsukushima Shrine, which is also registered as a World Heritage Site, is one of the three most scenic spots in Japan and is visited by many people.
+Itsukushima Shrine, which is also registered as a World Heritage Site, is one of the Three Most Scenic Spots of Japan and is visited by many people.

-Its appearance changes greatly depending on high tide and low tide, so it's a good idea to check the tide level in advance.
+Its appearance changes dramatically between high and low tide, so it's a good idea to check the tide levels in advance.

 Tsunoshima (Yamaguchi Prefecture)